lucaskienast/lucaskienast/README.md

 - :space_invader: Developing a YuGiOh! (trading card game) web application using the MERN stack
 - :necktie: Working as a full stack developer at an investment bank
+- :chart_with_upwards_trend: Exploring machine learning applications in algotrading
 - :books: Currently learning Angular and Kotlin
 - :handshake: Looking to collaborate on cool fintech and esports projects